NordicPlayground/nrf51-ble-micro-esb-uart/README.md

 Tested with nRF52-DK.

 # How to compile the code
-Copy/link the examples\ble_peripheral\ble_app_uart.ESB and examples\ble_peripheral\common folders into the ble_peripheral example folder of your local SDK.
+Copy/link the examples\ble_peripheral\ble_app_uart.ESB folder into the ble_peripheral example folder of your local SDK.